lindsdeck/cst339/milestones/milestone2/dedeck/Mileston6.md

     - All Products view with category grouping
     - Product search functionality
     - Real time updates of products are displayed
+    -All products page now require authentication to access

 - Manage Product Page
     - Admin users can manage products by: